 How Do You Live With Someone Who Hates You?

-The first recommended course of action is usually to try and resolve the dispute with the person you share a space with.
 Perhaps some rules or boundaries can be put in place to preserve the peace, or maybe an apology needs to be made for a past conflict.
 If this doesn’t work, it may be worth reconsidering your living situation if possible.

 If you’re experiencing abuse of any kind from someone you live with or anyone in your life, you can contact the National Domestic Violence Hotline at 1-800-799-SAFE (7233) for immediate support, advice, and assistance.